Invite friends and family to read the obituary and add memories.

 Our loving mother, Amanda Espinoza passed away on Sunday, January 25, 2026.
 Mom was born on May 12, 1941, and was 84 years old.
 Born in south Texas, mom was among seven siblings and grew up to raise her own family of five leaving a legacy that will be remembered, cherished and carried on by family, friends and the community of Hobbs, NM where she lived for the last 50+ years as well as having lived nine or so years in Seminole, TX.

 Mom dedicated much of her life to the community parishes of St. James Catholic Church, Seminole, TX and St. Helena Catholic Church, Hobbs, NM serving as a director of catechism and RCIA catechist.
-She was a church secretary, eucharistic minister and lead many rosaries and helped with parishioners’ family functions & receptions as well as volunteering so much time to church functions, fundraisers and celebrations.
+She was a church secretary, eucharistic minister and lead many rosaries helping parishioners with family functions & receptions as well as volunteering so much time to church functions, fundraisers and celebrations.
 Amanda retired with Head Start Child and Family Services serving many children and families through her role as a Parent and Grandparent Coordinator.

 Mom loved farm life for a while.
 After moving to her forever neighborhood in Hobbs, she still maintained her love for chickens and birds.
 She loved her two beloved cockatiels, Michaelangelo I and Michaelangelo II.
 Mom and Sebastian shared custody of their beloved fur baby, Littles (if you know you know).
 Many knew of Amanda’s love for quilting, sewing, crocheting, cooking, canning, gardening and entertaining.
 She loved her morning coffee and mom loved her beautiful teacups and tea parties.